- Arrive at the airport well ahead of your scheduled departure time

 Do not carry any sharp or pointed items in your hand luggage and put liquids in your hold luggage.

-Do you still need to take liquids or gels in your hand baggage?
+You really need to take liquids or gels in your hand baggage?
 Make sure you comply with the legal guidelines: pack them in containers with a capacity of maximum 100 ml and put them together in a transparent resealable plastic bag with a maximum 1 litre capacity.
 Exception: baby food and liquid medicines accompanied by a doctor's certificate.

 > More information